 Also, visit the Railway Museum to see the old engines and rolling stocks.

-3# Places to visit in the Netherlands: Delft
+3. Best Places to visit in the Netherlands: Delft

 Delft is the perfect place to go to check out magnificent pottery artworks.
 The town has beautiful water canals and numerous museums housing splendid artworks.
 Trust me, you won’t feel satisfied by touring the city in a day.